February 4, 2014

 The King Amendment could ax state laws on health and safety

 Beside animal welfare laws, the King amendment could nullify a wide range of state and local measures regarding food safety, labeling, environmental requirements, labor standards, and other important issues.
-For more examples, check our fact sheet [PDF].
+For more examples, check our fact sheet [PDF] and see the diversity of voices speaking out against the King Amendment [PDF].

 Legislators and groups oppose the King Amendment